alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 This potion's container looks empty but feels as though it holds liquid.
 When you drink the potion, you have the Invisible condition for 1 hour.
 The effect ends early if you make an attack roll, deal damage, or cast a spell.

+#### Potion of Invulnerability

+*Potion, Rare*

+For 1 minute after you drink this potion, you have Resistance to all damage.
+This potion’s syrupy liquid looks like liquefied iron.

+#### Potion of Longevity

+*Potion, Very Rare*

+When you drink this potion, your physical age is reduced by 1d6 + 6 years, to a minimum of 13 years.
+Each time you subsequently drink a Potion of Longevity, there is 10 percent cumulative chance that you instead age by 1d6 + 6 years.
+Suspended in this amber liquid is a tiny heart that, against all reason, is still beating.
+These ingredients vanish when the potion is opened.

 #### Potion of Mind Reading

 *Potion, Rare*